SHM777b/Java/Java Programming Masterclass/OOP_1/README.md

 This section of the course, OOP 1, covers following topics:
-  * Introduction to classess and objects
+  * Introduction to classess and objects:
     * Using getters and setters
     * Constructors
     * Static vs Instance Variables